Shrimp Tomato Spinach Pasta in Garlic Butter Sauce - a delicious Italian pasta dish with lots of fresh ingredients!

-- 1/4 lemon
+- ¼ lemon

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 teaspoon crushed red pepper or more
+- ½ teaspoon crushed red pepper or more

-- 1/4 teaspoon paprika
+- ¼ teaspoon paprika

 - 10 oz fettuccine pasta

-- 1/2 cup Parmesan cheese grated, for serving
+- ½ cup Parmesan cheese grated, for serving

 - Add fresh shrimp and half the minced garlic.
-Make sure shrimp is not crowded.
+Make sure the shrimp is not crowded.
 Cook for 1 minute on one side until pink on that side.

-- In the mean time cook pasta according to package instructions.
+- In the meantime cook pasta according to package instructions.
 Drain and rinse with cold water to prevent pasta from cooking and getting mushy.

 - Season with salt and more crushed red pepper.
 Warm up on medium heat until the shrimp is cooked through, and all ingredients are heated through.